Scouting in West Midlands: Warwickshire Scout County

 The county's badge, worn on the uniform of any member in the county, depicts the Bear and Ragged Staff long associated with the Earl of Warwick and subsequently used on the Coat of Arms and the Flag of Warwickshire.
 The version used on the badge shows the bear in a shield and with chains around them.

 West Mercia Scout County

 West Mercia Scout County is a Scout Association county concurrent in area with the Metropolitan boroughs of Dudley, Sandwell, Walsall and the city of Wolverhampton all within the ceremonial county of the West Midlands as well as the Southern salient of the ceremonial county of Staffordshire.
-Management and strategic direction for the county is provided through the leadership team of around 20 volunteers led by the County Commissioner, as of March 2021 Mark Bache, and additionally supported by trustees.
-The county is divided into nine Districts:
+Management and strategic direction for the county is provided through the leadership team of around 20 volunteers led by joint County Lead Volunteers, Lynn Richardson and James Steel, and additionally supported by trustees.
+The county is divided into eight Districts: